dvd101x/Engineering-Solver/README.md

 * Thermodynamic properties
 * Psychrometric properties

-You can work on any of the 9 tabs and your progress will be saved automatically on a successful execution of your commands or a new line.
+You can work on any of the 20 tabs and your progress will be saved automatically after a few seconds of inactivity.

 ## [MathJS](https://mathjs.org/)